-Stude ent Date Definition: m performance contract is directed tow ategies to improve the student's theory Crite ria for Contract: (may include any of th e following) An exam, assignment, or grade ave At risk for a theory grade at/or below Behaviors, which interfere with class w 80% at end of course Documentation for Initiation of Contract: In order to compexpected to: plete (Course), will be FacultyStudent Date Date Terms of Contra act met - date & Signatureact NOT met - date & Signature Reviewed /Approve Adapted from North ed 7/20/21 neastern Community College
+Student Date Definition: ce contract is directed toward estate the student's theory grade. tablishing Criteria for Contract: (may include any of the following ng) 2.
+At risk for a t signment, or grade average at/or theory grade at/or below 80% at hich interfere with classroom pe end of course Documentation for Initiation of Contract: In order to complete (Course) to: will be expected Faculty Student Terms of Contract met - date & Terms of Contract NOT met - d Signaturelate & Signature Reviewed/Revised/Approved 6/28/22 Adapted from Northeastern Community (College